 Even before the Michael Vick case, dog fighting charges have always been taken pretty seriously.
 It took the celebrity status of one offender to bring light to the consequences and penalties associated with dog fighting in the U.S. This isn’t a charge to take lightly.
-Public opinion goes a long way, and even if you’re not convicted, you could be facing the stigma of merely being accused of a crime involving cruelty to animals.
+Public opinion goes a long way, and even if you’re not convicted of dog fighting, you could be facing the stigma of merely being accused of a crime involving cruelty to animals.
 If you have been accused, arrested or charged with dog fighting, it’s a good idea to speak with a criminal defense attorney as soon as possible.

-Felony Dog Fighting Charges
+Are Dog Fighting Charges Considered Felonies?

 In all 50 states, dog fighting is a felony.
 Couple additional possible charges such as cruelty to animals, neglect or transporting fighting dogs over state lines, and you could be facing serious time in a federal prison facility.
 These aren’t misdemeanor charges.
 If convicted of a felony, you could go be incarcerated for a year or longer and face hefty fines.
 In many cases, illegal gambling charges could also be tacked on.
 Don’t get fooled into thinking only breeders, owners and trainers can get in trouble either.
 Simply being a spectator at a dog fight can land out in hot water.